Mustafa-Vienna/PetAdoption/README.md

 - **User Registration and Authentication**

-  - Users can register, log in, and manage their profiles, including uploading profile pictures and displaying user-specific information.
+  - Users can register, log in, and log out.

 - **Pet Listing with Add, Update, and Delete Options**